lexicHQ/docs/create_facebook_page.md

 # Create Facebook Page
+`

-Next is prepping your bot for Facebook.
-You need two things: A Facebook Page on facebook.com for your bot and a developers App ID on the Facebook Developers website.
+ In order to run your recime bot on `Facbook Messenger Platform` you need a `Facebook Page on facebook.com` and a developers App ID.
 The first step is to [create the facebook page](https://www.facebook.com/pages/create/) for your bot.
 Log in to [www.facebook.com](https://www.facebook.com) and select “add page” on the top right arrow menu.
 (This is a required step for all facebook messenger apps).

 ![](create-page.png)